 Ms. Gamaché is an emerging artist who has already gained international credits performing in Thailand, Germany and the United States.
-In the 2016-2017 season, Ms. Gamaché was seen debuting new roles, performing back-to-back productions in Bangkok, Thailand, making her NYC and Carnegie Hall debut and returning to beautiful Door County, Wisconsin.
+Ms. Gamaché was previously seen debuting new roles, performing back-to-back productions in Bangkok, Thailand, making her NYC and Carnegie Hall debut and returning to beautiful Door County, Wisconsin.
 She was seen reviving her performances of The Diary of Anne Frank in the one woman mono-drama by Grigori Frid with Opera Siam and sponsorship by the Embassies of Germany and Israel to honor the Holocaust Memorial, and continued the season as Antarishka/Goddess of Space in the World Premiere of Somtow Sucharitkul's The Chariot of Heaven with Opera Siam.
-Summer engagements included NYC Debut performances as Queen of the Night in Die Zauberflöte with BARE Opera and Zerbinetta Excerpts from Ariadne auf Naxos in concert at Carnegie Hall with Manhattan Opera Studio, rounding out with a 6 week run as Cunegonde in Candide with Third Avenue Playhouse in Sturgeon Bay, Wisconsin.
+Additional engagements included NYC Debut performances as Queen of the Night in Die Zauberflöte with BARE Opera and Zerbinetta Excerpts from Ariadne auf Naxos in concert at Carnegie Hall with Manhattan Opera Studio, rounding out with a 6 week run as Cunegonde in Candide with Third Avenue Playhouse in Sturgeon Bay, Wisconsin.

 During the 2015-2016 season, Ms. Gamaché was seen as Yvonne Sherry in Madame Sherry with Third Avenue Playhouse, Mabel (cover) & Ensemble in The Pirates of Penzance with Skylight Music Theatre, Anne Frank in the Thailand Premiere of the Grigori Frid's The Diary of Anne Frank sponsored by the Embassies of Germany & Israel with Opera Siam, The Maid in Powder Her Face with Skylight Music Theatre, Apsara & Queen of Kashi in Somtow Sucharitkul's World Premiere of Suwanna Sama - The Faithful Son in Bangkok, Thailand with Opera Siam, and as Yvonne in Madame Sherry with Third Avenue Playhouse.